Shreya093/Mission-to-Mars/README.md

 Changed everything to col-xs, which is the smallest option.
 Everything will scale up from the mobile phones size to the larger desktop sizes.

-#### Three additional Bootstrap 3 components are used to style the webpage
+#### Three additional Bootstrap 3 components are used to style the webpage [HTML template](https://github.com/Shreya093/Mission-to-Mars/blob/main/templates/index.html)

 1. Added a tooltip that says Click Me!, when the user hoovers over the Scrape button.
 2. Changed the background colors in the web page and formatted the table by adding some striped table pattern.